brunokoga/Montevideo/advanced_dir/magicItems/wondrousItems.md

 **Description**

-Each pair of these supple leather boots corresponds to a specific sort of environment as defined by the ranger's favored terrain class feature (jungle, plains, and so on.
+Each pair of these supple leather boots corresponds to a specific sort of environment as defined by the ranger's favored terrain class feature (jungle, plains, and so on).
 A ranger wearing the boots can treat the corresponding environment of the boots as one of his favored terrains, granting him a +2 bonus.
 If he already has that particular environment as one of his favored terrains, his bonus for that terrain increases by +2.

 **Construction**